The Vaccines: 2018: Combat Sports

 In April 2018 the band embarked on a UK tour to promote the album, culminating with a sold-out show at London's 10,200 capacity venue Alexandra Palace.
 This was followed by an extensive world tour that took in Europe, Central & North America and Asia.
 On 29 May 2018, during a summer of festivals, the band again opened for the Rolling Stones' - this time at their concert in Southampton.

 In July 2018, the band played two new songs entitled "All My Friends" and "Let's Jump Off the Top".
 From August, they embarked on a European stadium tour with Imagine Dragons.
-With Arnason absent for personal reasons, the band were joined throughout the summer by Ru Jarvis of the Maccabees on bass.
+With Árni absent for personal reasons, the band were joined throughout the summer by Ru Jarvis of the Maccabees on bass.

 In November 2018, they released the stand-alone single "All My Friends Are Falling in Love".

 In January 2019, the band embarked on a tour of Australia performing at the Falls Festival.
 This was followed by more extensive touring in 2019.

 In July 2019, it was announced that the band had recorded a duet with Kylie Minogue to accompany the trailer for the Aardman Animations Oscar nominated A Shaun the Sheep Movie: Farmageddon.

 In late 2019, Young and Lanham unveiled their new band 'Halloweens'.
 Their debut album Morning Kiss at the Acropolis was released in 2020 and included the singles "My Baby Looks Good With Another", "Hannah, You're Amazing" and "Rock Bottom Rock".